dotnet/dotnet-monitor/documentation/configuration.md

         mountPath: /etc/dotnet-monitor
 ```

-If using multiple configuration maps, secrets, or some combination of both, you need to use a [projected volume](https://kubernetes.io/docs/concepts/storage/volumes/#projected) to map serveral volume sources into a single directory
+If using multiple configuration maps, secrets, or some combination of both, you need to use a [projected volume](https://kubernetes.io/docs/concepts/storage/volumes/#projected) to map several volume sources into a single directory

 ```yaml
 spec: